StackAdapt Events and Conversions Destination

-By setting up StackAdapt as a Segment destination, your Segment events will be forwarded to StackAdapt.
-This allows you to generate retargeting and lookalike audiences, track conversions, and measure return on ad spend using your Segment events - bypassing the need to install the StackAdapt pixel on your website and write code to send events to StackAdapt.
+Setting up StackAdapt as a Segment destination forwards your Segment events to StackAdapt.
+This lets you generate retargeting and lookalike audiences, track conversions, and measure return on ad spend using your Segment events - bypassing the need to install the StackAdapt pixel on your website and write code to send events to StackAdapt.

 Getting started